ceford/cefjdemos-data-jdm-user-en/articles/fields/adding-custom-fields-number-field.md

 - **Required** Set to *Yes* if this field is required?
 - **Only Use in Subform** *Yes or *No*.
 - **Default Value** An optional default value.
 - **Minimum** Minimum value that can be chosen using the up/down arrows, default is 1.
+It can be a negative number so set it to less than the lowest number expected, **otherwise selection of the down arrow may erase the existing number**.
 - **Maximum** Maximum value that can be chosen using the up/down arrows, default is 100.
+Set this to higher than the highest number expected, **otherwise selection of the up arrow may erase the existing number**.
 - **Step Increment** The size of the increment added or subtracted to current field value using the up/down arrows.
+This can be an integer, the default is 1, or a decimal such as 0.01. **Set it to the smallest amount by which you wish to increment or decrement the value**.
 - **Format as Currency** If selected there are additional fields:
     - **Currency Symbol** This can be a single symbol, such as `£` or `$`, or a character string, such as `&deg;C` which appears as *&deg;C*.
     - **Symbol Position** Select *Before* or *After* the number.